All Episodes

 Likewise, the Republicans therefore have to push on this concept of big government is bad.

-And I think that's where they have to pound pound pound about big government and bureaucracy.
+And I think that's where they have to pound, pound, pound about big government and bureaucracy.

-And if they and that requires not just stopping it, but going back to where we used to be.
+And that requires not just stopping it, but going back to where we used to be, what our founding fathers thought about when they put together a constitution.

-Normally, if uh Coca-Cola buys up mom and pop cola in your little small town and takes it over, there'll be economies of scale uh in transitioning from a company that makes Coca-Cola for one small town to something that makes Coca-Cola for the planet.
+Normally, if Coca-Cola buys up mom and pop cola in your little small town and takes it over, there'll be economies of scale in transitioning from a company that makes Coca-Cola for one small town to something that makes Coca-Cola for the planet.

 But big government has no economies of scale.

-And that's that's a given.
+And that's a given.

 That's a given.